-“There may be transactions within a Group of Companies.
-There circumstances in which they have entered into them may reflect an intention to bind both Signatory and Non-Signatory Entities within the same Group.
-In holding a Non-Signatory bound by an Arbitration Agreement, the Court approached the matter attributing to the transactions a meaning consistent with the business sense which was intended to be ascribed to them.
-Therefore, factors such as the relationship of a Non-Signatory to a party which is a Signatory to the Agreement, the commonality of subject-matter and the composite nature of the transaction weigh in balance.
-The ‘Group of Companies Doctrine’ is essentially intended to facilitate the fulfillment of a mutually held intent between the parties, where the circumstances indicate that the intent was to bind both Signatories and Non-Signatories.
-The effort is find the true essence of the business arrangement and to unravel from a layered structure of commercial arrangements, an intent to bind someone who is not formally a Signatory but has assumed the obligation to be bound by the actions of the Signatory.”
+Therefore, factors such as relationship of a Non-Signatory to a Signatory, commonality of subject-matter and composite nature of transaction weigh in balance.
+‘Group of Companies Doctrine’ is essentially intended to facilitate fulfillment of a mutually held intent between parties, where circumstances indicate intent was to bind both Signatories and Non-Signatories.
+The effort is to unravel from a layered structure of commercial arrangements, an intent to bind someone who is not formally a Signatory but has assumed obligation to be bound actions of Signatories.

 – Hon’ble Justice Dr. D.Y.
 Chandrachud, Cheran Properties Limited, (2018) 16 SCC 413.